Philippines flag

-The postal code for Dingle is 5035 in Western Visayas, Iloilo, Philippines.
-The table below lists ZIP codes and postcodes for places within Dingle.
+The Postal Codes (ZIP Codes) for Dingle is 5035 in Iloilo, Western Visayas, Iloilo, Philippines.
+The table below lists Postal Codes and postcodes for places within Dingle.

 Postal Codes for Places in Dingle